 Smashing the clove looses it from the skin, making it infinitely easier to peel them.
 This technique is also great for pitting olives!

-Learn other essential knife techniques in the FREE Bluprint class Complete Knife Skills.
+Learn other essential knife techniques in the FREE Craftsy class Complete Knife Skills.

 5. Use a rubber band to open a jar.